-For additional information on cost sharing and match requirement, see Section B. Federal Award Information.
+For additional information on cost sharing or matching requirements, see Section B. Federal Award Information.

 Limit on Number of Application Submissions

 If an applicant submits multiple versions of the same application, NIJ will review only the most recent system-validated version submitted.
 For more information on system-validated versions, see How to Apply.